interoberlin/sentient-light-hub-playground/README.md

 ### Configuration

+The app can be configured in two different places

+* ```src/main/resources/application.properties``` contains boolean values that can be used to enable/disable different parts of the app
+* ```src/main/kotlin/berlin/intero/sentientlighthubplayground/SentientProperties``` contains default values for
+  * GATT ID for services and characteristics
+  * MQTT connection parameters and topic names
+  * Scheduled tasks rates/delay in milliseconds
+    * *SENSORS_SCAN_RATE* how often there is a GATT scan for new devices
+    * *SENSOR_READ_DELAY* how often values are read from a GATT device
+    * *SENTIENT_MAPPING_DELAY* how often the mapping engine evaluates measured values

 ### Launch

-During development this application can be launched in two ways
+During development this app can be launched in two ways

-* Compile the application running the command above and start jar file
+* Compile the app running the command above and start jar file

 ```
 java -jar ./build/libs/sentient-light-hub-playground-0.0.1-SNAPSHOT.jar
 ```

-* Run the application using gradle
+* Run the app using gradle

 ```
 ./gradlew bootRun